Sukuk: Challenges

-What is till unclear is what happens to sukuk when they fail – an issue that has not been tested in court.
-In Malaysia, some sukuk issues have junk status, and two other sukuk are already in default: the Easter Cameron Gas company in the United States and Investment Dar of Kuwait.
-One of the unresolved questions is whether sukuk holders should stand in the line of creditors or in the line of the owners of underlying assets."
+What is still unclear is what happens to sukuk when they fail—an issue that has not been tested in court.
+In Malaysia, some sukuk issues have junk status, and two other sukuk are already in default: the Eastern Cameron Gas company in the United States and Investment Dar of Kuwait.
+One of the unresolved questions is whether sukuk holders should stand in the line of creditors or in the line of the owners of underlying assets.

-In reviewing cases of sukuk defaults and bankruptcies, Muddassir Siddiqui complained that "Through reading many cases that have so far been litigated in courts around the world, I have found that in almost all cases, the courts have struggled to reconcile the substance and form of the contract.
-Was it a sale, lease, construction or partnership contract or a financing arrangement between the parties?"
+In reviewing cases of sukuk defaults and bankruptcies, Muddassir Siddiqui complained that: Through reading many cases that have so far been litigated in courts around the world, I have found that in almost all cases, the courts have struggled to reconcile the substance and form of the contract.
+Was it a sale, lease, construction or partnership contract or a financing arrangement between the parties?

 According to Rodney Wilson, when sukuk payments are delayed or fail, "the means of redress are potentially more complex than for conventional notes and bonds".
 In particular "under Shari’ah leniency towards debtors is favoured", which inevitably raises moral hazard problems.